A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Validation of the Benchmark for Sparse Coding Via the Weighted -Norm Minimization

-Due to the non-convex fact of Eq.~\eqref{eq:18}, and in order to make the optimization tractable, we employ the alternating direction method of multipliers (ADMM) \cite{33} framework, whose underlying principle is to split the unconstrained minimization problem into different constrained sub-problems.
-Numerical simulations have shown that ADMM can converge by only using a small memory footprint, which makes it attractive for various large-scale optimization problems \cite{34,35}.
-In the following, we give a brief introduction of the ADMM method by considering a constrained optimization problem,
+Solving the objective function of Eq.~\eqref{eq:21} is difficult, since it is a large scale non-convex optimization problem.
+In order to make the optimization problem tractable, we employ the alternating direction method of multipliers (ADMM) \cite{51,52} to solve Eq.~\eqref{eq:21}.
+Numerical simulations have shown that ADMM can converge by only using a small memory footprint, which makes it attractive for various large-scale optimization problems \cite{53,54,55}.